Home / Career Guides / Garbage Collector

 How much do garbage collectors make?

 Garbage collector salaries will vary by experience, industry, education, location, and organization size.
-Certain factors like the amount and type of waste being collected, the location of waste disposal facilities, and the type of vehicles used might impact compensation.
+Certain factors like the amount and type of waste being collected, the location of waste disposal facilities, and the type of vehicles used might also impact their compensation.

 Highest paying industries

-• Local Government – $47,340
+• Local Government: $47,340

-• Waste Treatment and Disposal – $46,200
+• Waste Treatment and Disposal: $46,200

-• Other Support Services – $44,980
+• Other Support Services: $44,980

-• Rental and Leasing Services – $43,670
+• Rental and Leasing Services: $43,670

-• Management of Companies and Enterprises – $43,380
+• Management of Companies and Enterprises: $43,380

 Highest paying states

-• California – $45,930
+• California: $45,930

-• New Jersey – $44,090
+• New Jersey: $44,090

-• Washington – $43,770
+• Washington: $43,770

-• New York – $43,550
+• New York: $43,550

-• Alaska – $42,400
+• Alaska: $42,400

 Browse garbage collector salary data by market